Aramatis/server/VisualizationBackupApp/README.md

 ]
 ```

 On (TranSappViz), the recommended setting is to schedule a lot of update checkings, this way new updates are applied as soon as possible (it's super duper free to fail if there aren't updates, assuming you are not scheduling a check every second).
+It is very important to keep the partial backup time interval al least at a half of the `VIZ_BKP_APP_TIME` paameter, otherwise bkps can be lost.
 ```python
 # ONLY ON (TranSappViz)
 CRONJOBS = [